 Speaking

-Dr. Elaine Kasket is a cyberpsychologist, counselling psychologist, ICF- and EMCC-accredited coach, author, and speaker who helps people stay connected to their humanity in a digital world.
+Dr. Elaine Kasket is a leading cyberpsychologist, author, and keynote speaker who helps people stay connected to their humanity in a digital world.

 For enquiries contact